Beer in India: European beer

 European-style beer was introduced in India by the British.
 By 1716, pale ale and Burton ale were being imported to India from England.
 To protect the beer from spoiling during the long journey, it had to have high alcohol content and hops were added to it.
 This led to the invention of India pale ale in about 1787 by Bow Brewery.

-In 1830, Edward Abraham Dyer, father of Colonel Reginald Edward Harry Dyer of Jallianwala Bagh massacre, travelled to India and set up India's first brewery, the Kasauli Brewery.
+Edward Dyer, travelled to back India and set up India's first brewery, the Kasauli Brewery.
 It produced the beer brand Lion, which is still available.
-In 1835, the beer production at Kasauli brewery was moved to Solan Brewery at Solan in a swap when Kasauli Brewery started producing India's first single malt whisky, the Solan No. 1.
-In 1885, it was incorporated as Dyer Breweries.
+The beer production at Kasauli brewery was moved to Solan Brewery at Solan in a swap when Kasauli Brewery started producing India's first single malt whisky, the Solan No. 1.
+In 1855, it was incorporated as Dyer Breweries.
 Later, more breweries were built across India, Burma and Sri Lanka, and added to it.
 Later, H. G. Meakin bought the Solan brewery and added some more.
 It came to be known as Dyer-Meakin & Company.
 By the year 1882, there were 12 breweries in India in all, including one in Rangoon.

 In the year 1892, 4,831,127 gallons of beer were produced in India.
 Out of this 2,748,365 gallons were purchased by commissariat and rest was left for consumption by the civilian population.
 But, British soldiers reportedly did not like local beer and preferred imported beer which they were able to acquire cheaply.
 In 1967 the price was only 6.5 rupees.

 In 1937, Burma was separated from India and the company lost its Burmese assets.
 The company was restructured and renamed as Dyer Meakin Breweries.
 It was listed on the London Stock Exchange.
 In 1949, N. N Mohan acquired all the assets of Dyer Meakin Breweries and added a few more units.
 In 1967, the company was renamed to Mohan Meakin Breweries.